-Effective January 24, 2023, the positions of Chairman of the Board and Chief Executive Officer are held by two different individuals, and the Chairman of the Board is a non-executive position elected from among the directors by the Board.
-Separating the positions of Chairman of the Board and Chief Executive Officer allows our Chief Executive Officer to focus on business development strategies as well as our day-to-day business and operations, while allowing our Chairman of the Board to lead the Board in its fundamental role of providing advice to and oversight of management.
-The Chairman of the Board provides leadership to our Board of Directors and works with the Board of Directors to define its structure and activities in the fulfillment of its responsibilities.
+Timothy Cutt served as Board Chair and CEO beginning on May 17, 2021.
+Effective January 24, 2023, the positions of Board Chair and Chief Executive Officer are held by two different individuals, and the Board Chair is a non-executive position elected from among the directors by the Board.
+Separating the positions of Board Chair and Chief Executive Officer allows our Chief Executive Officer to focus on business development strategies as well as our day-to-day business and operations, while permitting our Board Chair to lead the Board in its fundamental role of providing advice to and oversight of management.
+The Board Chair provides leadership to our Board of Directors and works with the Board of Directors to define its structure and activities in the fulfillment of its responsibilities.

-The duties of the non -executive Chairman of the Board include:
+The duties of the non-executive Board Chair include:

-- Presiding at meetings of our Board of Directors and stockholders; - Setting Board agendas with input from other members of the Board and our management; - Facilitating communication among, and information flow to, directors; - Calling special meetings of our Board of Directors and stockholders; and - Advising and counseling our Chief Executive Officer and other officers.
+- Presiding at meetings of our Board of Directors and stockholders; - · Setting Board agendas with input from other members of the Board and our management; - · Facilitating communication among, and information flow to, directors; - · Calling special meetings of our Board of Directors and stockholders; and - Advising and counseling our Chief Executive Officer and other officers.